yokeTH/grader-dumper/README.md

    Enter these values when prompted.
 The script will store them in the `.env` file.

 6. **Output Location**:
-   - All files will be downloaded to the `data%algo` folder after the script is executed.
+   - All files will be downloaded to the `data&algo` folder after the script is executed.

 ## Notes

 - The cookies provided to this program are only valid for a short period of time.
 If you want to use the program again later, run `script.sh` and enter new cookies.
 - Ensure `web.html` is always the latest version downloaded from the grader site before running the script again.

+## Windows Users

+If you’re using Windows, you’ll need to figure out how to run this program on your own :)